Sharing your foods and drinks with your dog is harmless in small quantities.

 COCONUT AND COCONUT OIL

-Dog prones to suffer pancreatitis should avoid coconut oil as it can be a risk to its health.
+Dogs susceptible to pancreatitis should avoid coconut oil as it can be a risk due to its high-fat content.

 ONION, GARLIC, AND CHIVE